Code-Institute-Submissions/Lost-Space-Engineer/README.md

 # Lost Space Engineer

-Lost Space Enigneer is a text based adventure game where the player explores a ship and fixes system and collects tools.
+Lost Space Enigneer is a text based adventure game where the player explores a ship, fixes system and collects tools.
 The game finishes when the player fixes all the systems and heads to the command center.

 To visit the live version of the site (hosted by Heroku) click [here](https://lost-space-engineer.herokuapp.com/)